Ask the graveyard first

 The founder's cognitive trap

-The trap goes like this.
-You get an idea on a Friday.
-By Saturday morning you can already see the architecture.
-By Saturday night you have a half-built prototype.
-On Sunday you find the ten people who already built it, two of whom are still active and one of whom failed for a reason you would have hit by Tuesday.
+Here's the trap.
+You get an idea on Friday.
+By Saturday morning, you can see how to build it.
+By Saturday night, half of it is built.
+On Sunday, you find ten people who already built it.
+Two are still at it.
+One of them failed.
+The reason they failed is one you would have hit by Tuesday.

 I have done this.
 More than once.
 I am a technical founder.
 I have been writing tools and scripts since long before AI.
 The reflex to just build is strong.
 So is the cost of a wasted weekend.